 B.A., with distinction, Anthropology and Ethnicity, Race, & Migration, Yale University

-In addition to academia, I have experience in the immigration policy arena.
-From 2000-2002 I worked in the administration of Mexico’s President Vicente Fox as a speechwriter and researcher for the cabinet-level Office of the President for Mexicans Living Abroad.
+Prior to joining academia, I worked in the immigration policy arena.
+From 2001-2 I worked in the administration of Mexico’s President Vicente Fox as a speechwriter and researcher for the cabinet-level Office of the President for Mexicans Living Abroad.
 I have also worked as a translator, paralegal, project manager, and policy researcher at immigration-related agencies in New Haven and Los Angeles.

-Corazón de Dixie: Mexico and Mexicans in the U.S. South since 1910, forthcoming, University of North Carolina Press.
+Corazón de Dixie: Mexicanos in the U.S. South since 1910, University of North Carolina Press, 2015.

 “Dispatches from the ‘Viejo’ New South: Historicizing Recent Latino Migrations,” Latino Studies 10:1-2, special issue, “Latinos in the U.S. South,” May 2012.

 “Mexican nationalisms, Southern racisms: Mexicans and Mexican Americans in the U.S. South, 1908-1939.”American Quarterly 60:3, special issue, “Nation and Migration—Past and Future,” September 2008.

 For further publications and pdfs, see my academia.edu page.